lucidrains/gaia2-pytorch/README.md

 ## Gaia2 - Pytorch (wip)

-Implementation of the world model architecture for the domain of self driving out of Wayve
+Implementation of the [world model architecture](https://arxiv.org/abs/2503.20523) proposed for the domain of self driving out of Wayve

 Please let me know your thoughts of the paper [here](https://discord.gg/na5MQBUJqb), positive or negative, so I can gauge its significance / prioritize